Louisiana Purchase: Negotiation

 In 1803, Pierre Samuel du Pont de Nemours, a French nobleman, began to help negotiate with France at the request of Jefferson.
 Du Pont was living in the United States at the time and had close ties to Jefferson as well as the prominent politicians in France.
-He engaged in back-channel diplomacy with Napoleon on Jefferson's behalf during a visit to France and originated the idea of the much larger Louisiana Purchase as a way to defuse potential conflict between the United States and Napoleon over North America.
+He engaged in back-channel diplomacy with Napoleon on Jefferson's behalf during a visit to France and introduced the idea of the much larger Louisiana Purchase as a way to defuse potential conflict between the United States and Napoleon over North America.

 Throughout this time, Jefferson had up-to-date intelligence on Napoleon's military activities and intentions in North America.
 Part of his evolving strategy involved giving du Pont some information that was withheld from Livingston.
-Desperate to avoid possible war with France, Jefferson sent James Monroe to Paris in 1803 to negotiate a settlement, with instructions to go to London to negotiate an alliance if the talks in Paris failed.
+Intent on avoiding possible war with France, Jefferson sent James Monroe to Paris in 1803 to negotiate a settlement, with instructions to go to London to negotiate an alliance if the talks in Paris failed.
 Spain procrastinated until late 1802 in executing the treaty to transfer Louisiana to France, which allowed American hostility to build.
 Also, Spain's refusal to cede Florida to France meant that Louisiana would be indefensible.

 Napoleon needed peace with Britain to take possession of Louisiana.
 Otherwise, Louisiana would be an easy prey for a potential invasion from Britain or the U.S. But in early 1803, continuing war between France and Britain seemed unavoidable.
-On March 11, 1803, Napoleon began preparing to invade Great Britain.
+On March 11, 1803, Napoleon began planning an invasion of Great Britain.

 In Saint-Domingue, Leclerc's forces took Louverture prisoner, but their expedition soon faltered in the face of fierce resistance and disease.
 By early 1803, Napoleon decided to abandon his plans to rebuild France's New World empire.
 Without sufficient revenues from sugar colonies in the Caribbean, Louisiana had little value to him.
 Spain had not yet completed the transfer of Louisiana to France, and war between France and the UK was imminent.
 Out of anger towards Spain and the unique opportunity to sell something that was useless and not truly his yet, Napoleon decided to sell the entire territory.